enkomat/enkomat.github.io/index.md

 * Longer gameplay video [here](testurl).

 ### Pops
 * iOS casual puzzler.
 Your goal is to rotate the 3D shapes on top of each other and then tap to pop them when you match three or more.
 A spin on the classic Match 3 trope.
-The design is still pretty messy and there isn't as much depth to it as I'd liked.
+The mechanics still feel pretty messy and there isn't as much depth to it as I'd liked.
 * Progress: ███▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁ 15%
 * Longer gameplay video [here](testurl).